JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 ## House rules

 - On a coffee-break?
 Pick a Depth and play without Jokers.
 - Up for relaxed play?
-Treat Potions as Weapons.
+Treat Relics as Weapons.
 - Feeling brave or fragile?
 Lower or raise the maximum Health.
 - Craving a longer and grimmer journey?
 Use more Jokers.
 - Chasing bragging rights?
 Brag about your clean kills.